 Most surgical procedures are performed under general anesthesia or IV sedation in our offices.
 The level of discomfort patients feel is usually very minimal.
 From an aesthetic point of view, most family, friends or co-workers won’t even notice anything different about our patients following the surgery.
 Of course, patients themselves will be able to see the tiny chain through the gum tissue, but it will not be noticeable to others.

-Our doctors in Peoria, Galesburg, and Macomb are specially trained and experienced in dealing with impacted teeth.
+Our doctors in Peoria and Galesburg are specially trained and experienced in dealing with impacted teeth.
 If you currently have impacted teeth, or see signs of impaction, contact one of our offices today to schedule a consultation.